 Here are the three essential rules for proper employment termination:

-There are various situations which cause employment termination.
-Here is a general template which can be used as a basis for employment termination letters which result from misconduct or unsatisfactory performance.
 This example assumes that all appropriate steps have been taken by the employer to warn, help, and give suitable time and opportunity to the person to cease the offending behaviour, or to improve their performance, and that a final meeting has taken place at which verbal notification of the dismissal has been given.

-name, address, date, reference
+Name, address, date, reference

 Dear Mr/Ms/etc .........